GSA/cto-website/_guides/_TEMPLATE.md

 We recommend using the following format for your guide:

-# Introduction
+### Introduction

-In this section, introduce the guide.
+In the first section, introduce the guide.
 Offer a high-level explanation of what it is for and how it will benefit the reader.

-# This is a first-level heading
+### This is a third-level heading

 Break up the major themes of your guide into sections.
 This makes the guide easier to skim.

-## This is a second-level heading

-You can also break down your content further into second-level sections.

-### This is a third-level heading

-And third-level sections...
+By the way, don't use a first-level (#) or second-level (##) heading.
+The website automatically creates first-level and second-level headings based on the guide title.

 #### This is a fourth-level heading

-And fourth-level sections...
+You can break down your content into fourth-level sections.

-# Another first-level heading
+### Another third-level heading

 More guide content here.